Water Quality

 Temperature

-The temperature has an effect on many other variables in the quality of water.
+The temperature has an effect on many variables in the quality of water.
 Fish, plants, and the process of nitrification all have unique required temperature ranges making it important to have the proper temperature based on your use.

 Solids